dm3n/sacred-secretion/README.md

 ## III.
 Reading the Bible as a Map

-Jesus is not a historical figure in this reading.
-He is a **physiological event**, encoded in allegorical language to preserve it across millennia.
+Jesus is not a historical figure.
+The bible is a personification of this sacred **physiological event**, encoded in allegorical language to preserve it across millennia.

 Walk through the story: